 This is where almost everyone goes wrong — including some advisors

 Your return needs a comparator.
 Most investors default to the S&P 500.
 For any diversified portfolio, this is the wrong benchmark.
-The harder problem is correctly mapping your asset allocation to the specific index values that actually track what you hold — and keeping that mapping accurate as your portfolio changes over time.
+The harder problem is correctly mapping your declared target allocation to the specific index values that actually track what your strategy is trying to achieve — and getting that mapping right at the start, so every period of performance is measured against the same yardstick.

 AI Session Simulation